Aaron Cheak, PhD

 Scholars have tended to gloss over the Egyptian contexts, largely because the literature is written in the language of Hellenistic nature philosophy, which obscures its Egyptian roots.
 And when Egyptian themes are explicit, they seem closer to the realm of legend—temple columns spontaneously cracking open to reveal alchemical secrets hidden inside, for example, or romanticised descriptions of the priesthood as keepers of secret and powerful knowledge, all of which were common tropes in Græco-Roman literature.
 But in Zosimus’s case, there is ample evidence to realistically conclude that he was indeed an Egyptian priest, and that his work was in line with ancient temple traditions.

 About Shannon Grimes

 AARON CHEAK, PhD

-The second volume of the Panopolis Project is an annotated translation of the Lexikon kata stoicheion tēs chrysopoiias (Alphabetical Lexicon of Goldmaking), an arcane glossary of alchemical terms and substances which prefaced the manuscripts of the Greek Alchemical Corpus.
+The second volume of the Panopolis Series is an annotated translation of the Lexikon kata stoicheion tēs chrysopoiias (Alphabetical Lexicon of Goldmaking), an arcane glossary of alchemical terms and substances which prefaced the manuscripts of the Greek Alchemical Corpus.

 About Aaron Cheak